 • Modifying or shortening work schedules for disabled employees if necessary.

 Some employers fail to make such accommodations.
-You can potentially file a claim or lawsuit against such an employer.
+You can file a claim or lawsuit against such an employer.

-Other Examples of Disability Discrimination in Los Angeles, CA
+Other Examples Of Disability Discrimination In Los Angeles, CA

-Failing to make reasonable accommodations for disabled employees in a manner that adheres to ADA requirements is just one way in which an employer may engage in disability discrimination.
+Failing to make reasonable accommodations for disabled employees in a manner that adheres to ADA requirements is just one way an employer may engage in disability discrimination.
 Other potential examples of disability discrimination include the following:

 • Refusing to hire job applicants or candidates based on their disabilities.